kiana-S/StartGGElo/README.md

 probability of a player winning a match, generate seedings for future tournaments, and more.

 > **Note**
-> StartGGElo is still under development, and it currently only supports generating player ratings.
+> StartGGElo is still under development; currently, it only supports generating player ratings.

 ## Installation